solid-design-system/solid/CONTRIBUTING.md

 - **User Story**: As a developer, I want to be able to use the Solid Design System without having to ask for help.
 - **Actions**:
-  - Provide stories for props, slots etc. in Storybook.
-[Explore components and interact with them](https://solid-design-system.fe.union-investment.de/x.x.x/storybook/).
+  - Provide stories for props, slots etc. in Storybook
   - Props, events, slots, parts and CSS Custom Properties should be documented in the component's source code using [JSDoc](https://jsdoc.app/).
 Make sure to include a description, type, and default value for each.
   - Use `.slot` and the additional utility classes classes defined in `packages/components/.storybook/preview-head.html` to mock the slot element used in Figma.
 These classes are integrated into the Storybook header and should exclusively be used in Storybook.
 Check out the 'Slot' stories for components like 'sd-dropdown' to see how these classes are used.